Search

 HKA

-HKA assisted Utility in recovering legal expenses through rate base
+HKA assists utility in recovering legal expenses through rate base

 Brief

-Since 1982, an energy regulatory body has charged utilities a fee on every kilowatt-hour of electricity sold by a nuclear power plant.
-In return for the fee, the energy regulatory body was required to begin removing the highly radioactive used nuclear fuel from plants across the United States no later than January 31, 1998.
-The energy regulatory body had yet to perform this, causing delay in performance for WEPCO.
-They incurred significant costs to store substantially greater quantities of discharged spent fuel on-site at the Point Beach nuclear plant than it would have stored had the energy regulatory body performed as contractually required.
+Since 1982, an energy regulatory body has charged utilities throughout the United States a fee for every kilowatt-hour of electricity sold by nuclear power plants.
+In return for the fee, the energy regulatory body was required to begin removing the highly radioactive used nuclear fuel from these plants no later than January 31, 1998.
+The energy regulatory body had yet to perform this, causing a delay in performance for the client utility.
+The utility incurred significant costs to store substantially greater quantities of discharged spent fuel on-site at one of its nuclear power plants than it would have had the energy regulatory body performed as contractually required.

-Following unsuccessful attempts at settlement, WEPCO filed a complaint with the US Court of Federal Claims in 2000 to recover the costs that would not have otherwise been incurred if the energy regulatory body had performed its contractual obligations.
-After an extended proceeding, culminating in a lengthy trial in 2007, WEPCO successfully settled its claim against the energy regulatory body for approximately US$45.5 million in 2011.
+In 2000, following unsuccessful attempts at settlement, the utility filed a complaint with the U.S. Court of Federal Claims to recover the costs that would not have otherwise been incurred if the energy regulatory body had performed its contractual obligations.
+After an extended proceeding that culminated in a lengthy trial in 2007, the utility successfully settled its claim against the energy regulatory body for approximately US$45.5 million in 2011.

 What we did